flahirabayashi/Reads-Preprocessing/README.md

 # Read-Trimming-and-Filtering
 A fast, efficient, and user-friendly tool for NGS read preprocessing, combining QC, trimming, and filtering in few steps.

-How to Run fastp in a Conda Environment
-How to set up a Conda environment with fastp and run it using a shell script (run_fastp.sh)
+How to Run fastp in a Conda Environment using a shell script (run_fastp.sh)

 Prerequisites
     Conda installed (Miniconda or Anaconda).